legesher/legesher/CONTRIBUTING.md

 - Can I access something that's not mine, or something I shouldn't have access to?
 - Can I disable something for other people?

-If the answer to either of those two questions are "yes", then you're probably dealing with a security issue.
+If the answer to either of those two questions is "yes", then you're probably dealing with a security issue.
 Note that even if you answer "no" to both questions, you may still be dealing with a security issue, so if you're unsure, just email us at <legesher@gmail.com>.